DataDog/watermarkpodautoscaler/README.md

 #### RBAC:

 As we watch all the WPA definitions cluster wide, we use a clusterrole.
-A useful option is to impersonnate the user to verify rights, so for instance you can verify that you have the right to get a deployment as the WPA controller's service account:
+A useful option is to impersonate the user to verify rights, so for instance you can verify that you have the right to get a deployment as the WPA controller's service account:
 `➜ kubectl get deploy logs-index-router-logs-datadog  --as system:serviceaccount:datadog:watermarkpodautoscaler -n logs-storage`

 Or query the External Metrics Provider: